annelo-msft/gists/patch-models/samples.md

 The following examples describe the proposed implementation for .NET Patch models for [JSON Merge Patch](https://www.rfc-editor.org/rfc/rfc7396) operations in Azure services.

 Each section begins with a C# code sample, followed by an illustration of how the service-side resource would change as a result of the C# code.
-These are followed by a brief diagram of HTTP traffic for completeness.
+These are followed by an expandable diagram of HTTP traffic for completeness.

 Most examples are complete, but some are discussions of tricky cases we want to handle in special ways.
 Each section begins with a short description of which purpose they serve.